agourlay/ruxguitar/README.md

 - **Why is the sound quality so bad?**
   - The default soundfont is very basic.
 You can provide a better soundfont file using the `--sound-font-file` option.

+- **Which dependencies are needed to run the application?**
+  - Check the necessary dependencies for your system from the [CI configuration](https://github.com/agourlay/ruxguitar/blob/master/.github/workflows/ci.yml).

 - **Why is the file picker not opening on Linux?**
   - Make sure to install the `XDG Destop Portal` package.
 For instance on Ubuntu: `sudo apt-get install -y xdg-desktop-portal`.